AndreaPasqualini/andreapasqualini.github.io/index.md

 ## Other Interests

-Other than academic work, I also like programming in Python and learning how to use web technologies.
+Other than academic work, I also like programming in Python and learning how to use web technologies and design webpages.
 I like custom-building desktop PCs.
 And I love videogaming, especially FPS and racing games.